- Search The Registry

 - Creating Support

 He was born in Hull, England, the son of a wealthy merchant.
-His father died when he was young and an uncle and aunt brought him up for a time.
+His father died when he was young and an uncle and aunt raised him.
 At 17, Wilberforce was sent to St. John's College, Cambridge.
 Wilberforce was shocked by the behavior of his fellow students and later wrote: "I was introduced on the very first night of my arrival to as shameless a set of men as can well be conceived.
 They drank hard, and their conversation was even worse than their lives."
 One of his friends at university was William Pitt, who was later to become Britain's youngest ever prime minister and served in Parliament from 1780 to 1825.

 A turning point in his religious life was a tour of Europe.
 He read a copy of William Law's book, “A Serious Call to a Devout and Holy Life.”
 He then embarked on a lifelong program of setting aside Sundays and an interval each morning on arising for prayer and religious reading.
 He considered his career choices, including the clergy, and was persuaded by Christian friends that his calling was to serve God through politics.
 Wilberforce is best known, however, for his untiring commitment to the abolition of slavery and the slave trade.
 He introduced his first anti-slavery motion in the House of Commons in 1788, in a three-and-a-half hour oration.
 The motion was defeated.